 E-learning – to access the programme e-learning, select the relevant module links from the Girlguiding website e-learning page.

-Girlguiding Anglia is preparing to launch the new region and county calendar for training and events on the region website.
+Girlguiding Anglia has launched a new region and county calendar for training and events on their region website.
 This will allow you to find suitable online or face to face training in your area or in the wider region.

 Did you know there is a new First Response certificate process that will start from January 2021?